telerik/maui-docs/controls/treeview/templates/item-template.md

 <snippet id='treeview-getting-started-viewmodel' />

-### Example with ItemTemplate on TreeViewDescriptor level:
+## Defining an ItemTemplate on TreeViewDescriptor Level

 **1.** Define the `ItemTemplate` on `TreeViewDescriptor` leve: